 - either your parents or grandparents were married in the parish.

 Our flower team would be delighted to arrange your wedding flowers.
-The prices below cover a range of standard blooms, and we’ll try to obtain the flowers of your choice.
-More unusual or exotic blooms may incur additional costs.
+There are options for large pedestals, a vase in front of the altar and swags on pillars.
+We’ll try to obtain the flowers of your choice, but more unusual or exotic blooms are likely to incur greater costs.

 Please note that your flowers will remain in church after your wedding for Sunday worship.
-To discuss your requirements, please contact Sarah Eadie.
+To discuss your requirements, please contact Sarah Eadie, firstname.lastname@example.org.